Primetalk/SynapseGrid/docs/README.EN.md

 System constructing via SystemBuilder
 -------------------------------------
-All examples, of arrows/contacts creation must be stored in some class/trait, that extends SystemBuilder.
+The DSL for arrows/contacts creation is mostly declared in the <code>SystemBuilder</code>.
-It has to contain basic methods, that allow you to incrementally crate contacts or different sort of arrows.
+It contains basic methods, that allows you to incrementally create contacts or different sort of arrows/links.
-SystemBuilder – is a mutable class.
+SystemBuilder is a mutable class.
 It doesn't participate in runtime-processing.

-To get a clear system description, constructed by SystemBuilder call <code>toStaticSystem</code> method.
+To get the clear system description, constructed by SystemBuilder, call <code>toStaticSystem</code> method.
-This method returns simple immutable case-class, which contains all contacts and arrows.
+This method returns simple immutable case-class <code>StaticSystem</code> , which contains all contacts and arrows.

-There are bunch of DLS's that stored in separate traits, to use them, you have to connect them to your Builder.
+There are some other DLS's that are stored in separate traits.
+To use them, simple mix-in to your Builder.

-Instead of obvious way of system construction
+There are two ways to get DSL in scope.
+The first one is to create an instance of SystemBuilder and import it's methods:

 <pre>
 	val sb = new SystemBuilderC("MySystem")
 	import sb._
 	...
-	val system = sb.toStaticSystem
+	val system = toStaticSystem
 </pre>

-you can also extend a trait
+The other one (the preferred one) is to extend the SystemBuilder trait:

 <pre>
 	trait MySystemBuilder extends SystemBuilder {